Soojin-Lee0819/Computational-Artwork/README.md

 # Intro to IM

-This is a Github repository for Soojin's Intro to Interactive Media class.
+Welcome to Soojin's Interactive Media class Github Repository.

-You can find Soojin's Interactive Media projects that use Processing and Arduino.
+On this page, you can find digital artworks and games that I created every week using Processing and Arduino.

-You can also read Soojin's learning process.
+I have also documented the process to share the journey.

 Hope you enjoy :)